 Ireland is home to a number of major tech companies, including Microsoft, Apple, and Meta.
 Known as a friendly country with high levels of education, Ireland is a booming talent hotspot for companies looking to recruit top talent.
 With significant growth in sectors such as IT, energy, environmental engineering, and medical devices, the country is quickly becoming one of the most important economies in the European Union.

 Foreign employers and businesses wishing to hire talent or workers in the Republic of Ireland have a couple of options if they don't want to build an internal HR team in the country.
-One: If the company has an established entity or subsidiary in Ireland, it can partner with a Professional Employer Organization (PEO).
-Two: If the company does not have a physical foothold in Ireland, it can work with an Employer of Record (EOR).
+One: If the company has an established entity or subsidiary in Ireland, it can partner with a professional employer organization (PEO).
+Two: If the company does not have a physical foothold in Ireland, it can work with an employer-of-record (EOR) service provider.

 Both options are acceptable routes, yet international PEOs and EORs are different–even though some use the terms interchangeably.

 A PEO in Ireland assists a foreign employer or business with all HR-related management, covering onboarding, global payroll, and benefits.